 On the initial issuance date of the Class B Certificates (the "Issuance Date"), the Class B Trust will purchase pursuant to the Note Purchase Agreement the Series B Equipment Notes issued by United and secured by the Aircraft using the proceeds of the Offering.
-The Class AA Trust has previously purchased the Series AA Equipment Notes issued by United and secured by the Aircraft using the proceeds of the offering of the Class AA Certificates, and the Class A Trust has previously purchased the Series A Equipment Notes issued by United and secured by the Aircraft using the proceeds of the offering of the Class A Certificates.
+The Class AA Trust has previously purchased the Series AA Equipment Notes issued by United and secured by the Aircraft using the proceeds of the offering of the Class AA Certificates, and the Class A Trust has previously purchased the Series A Equipment Notes issued by Equipment Notes issued by United and secured by the Aircraft using the proceeds of the Aircraft using the proceeds of the Offering of the Class AA Certificates.